yoctoproject/vscode-bitbake/TROUBLESHOOTING.md

 The related issues:
 - [Problems from Unknown Files Appear in the Problems Tab](TROUBLESHOOTING.md#problems-from-unknown-files-appear-in-the-problems-tab)
 - [Tabs from Unknown Files Open and Close Quickly](TROUBLESHOOTING.md#tabs-from-unknown-files-open-and-close-quickly)

+### Trade-offs on linting
+Since Flake8 and Pylint are intended to be used on Python files, it is necessary to analyse the context in which the errors are generated to determine if they still apply to the BitBake file.
+Unfortunately, some errors require complex analysis and our experiments showed performance issues.
+For this reason, these errors are currently being completely ignored.

+The linting errors being completely ignored:

+Flake8:
+- E501 (Line too long)
+- E203 (whitespace before ':')
+- E211 (whitespace before '(')
+- E302 (expected 2 blank lines, found 1)
+- E303 (too many blank lines)

+Pylint:
+- W0104:pointless-statement
+- W0106:expression-not-assigned